 …but we aren’t really seeing them in the main stream yet.
 Other than some high end models, car manufacturers don’t seem to be rolling out all of the cool features that we saw at MWC this year.
 5G is going to make a big change once it goes live though – with more throughput available, smart cars will be able to provide an effective way of utilising sensors and gathering data in smart cities.

-Autonomous cars were on show at MWC too this year but we don’t think the technology is quite ready yet – it turns out BMW’s self-driving i3 can’t operate in the rain!
+Autonomous cars were on show at Mobile World Congress too this year but we don’t think the technology is quite ready yet – it turns out BMW’s self-driving i3 can’t operate in the rain!